flucoma/flucoma-docs/doc/Standardize.rst

    :arg action: A function to run when processing is complete

-   Standardize a data point, using the learned statistics from a previous call to :fluid-obj:`Standardize#fit`
+   Standardize a data point, using the learned statistics from a previous call to ``fit``

 :message inverseTransformPoint: